Horbenkodev/hugo-blog/content/posts/how-to-create-artificial-intelligence-software/index.md

 ### Fintech

-AI helps detect fraudulent activities, automate manual processes like data entry and reconciliation, as well as predict market trends for better investment decisions.
-Also, chatbots in the finance industry assist customers in making transactions, managing their costs, and providing exclusive advice.
+AI helps detect fraudulent activities, automate manual processes like data entry and reconciliation, and predict market trends for better investment decisions.
+A [fintech software development company](https://anadea.info/solutions/financial-software-development) plays a crucial role in integrating these advanced AI solutions into financial systems.
+From chatbots that assist customers in making transactions and managing their costs to providing exclusive advice, these companies ensure that financial institutions stay ahead of the curve.

 ### Education